ashellz/habitt/README.md

 1. Change the way animations work

-2. When opening edit set dropdownvalue to category it's in, not any time

 Fixed things:

 1. When a new habit is created, open the category it's created in